 1.2 Package-less TCP connection control

 Figure 1 summarizes the methods for H.248-based TCP connection control (at the MG bearer interface).
-The general approach would be based on package-defined H.248 properties by this Recommendation, - besides SDP elements.
-However, in simple and limited network environments might be already the package-less option sufficient.
+The general approach (besides SDP elements ) is based on package-defined H.248 properties by this Recommendation.
+However, in simple and limited network environments the package-less option may be sufficient.

 …